Michigan / Oceana County

 Is Shelby, MI a safe place to live?

-Shelby is a relatively safe community, with a violent crime rate of 199 incidents per 100,000 people and a property crime rate of 1,270 per 100,000.
-Residents have a 1 in 503 chance of experiencing violent crime, supporting a sense of security for families and newcomers.
-The town’s overall crime index remains lower than many urban areas in Michigan.
+Shelby is considered a safe community, with a low violent crime rate of 199 incidents per 100,000 residents and a property crime chance of 1 in 79.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Michigan.

 199